 Take the missed dose as soon as you remember.
-However, if it is almost time for your next dose, skip the missed dose and take only the next regularly scheduled dose.
-Do not take a double dose.
+Skip the missed dose if it is almost time for your next scheduled dose.
+Do not take extra medicine to make up the missed dose.

-What happens if I overdose?Seek emergency medical attention.
+What happens if I overdose?

-What should I avoid?
+What should I avoid while taking vitamin E?

 See also: Side effects (in more detail)

 Vitamin E dosing information